Calculate Mean of a Vector in R Using mean()

 Conclusion

-In this R Tutorial, we have learnt about mean() function and how to Calculate Mean of a Vector in R with Example R Scripts.
+In this R Tutorial, we have learnt about mean() function and how to calculate the mean of a vector in R with numeric, logical, trimmed, and missing-value examples.